Sudol67/SyncDisc/README.md

 - Compares last modified dates to identify updated files that need syncing
 - It uses multithreading — helpful when syncing takes a while or when something slows things down.

+Yes, I created a name and logo for a small app for my personal use.
+It's because I like to do my tasks and projects as well as I can.

 ---

 > [!IMPORTANT]